Oujda Oriental, Morocco Travel Guide

 Hop-on-hop-off services or large-scale organized city tour buses are not typical in Oujda.

-Oujda is an inland city without navigable rivers or coastal access for boat taxis or water transportation.
+Oujda is a city not on the coast without navigable rivers or coastal access for boat taxis or water transportation.

 If you have specific accessibility needs, communicate them with your lodging or a local travel agent in advance.